-Just like any other language native speaker, the Japanese kids already know how to speak Japanese before knowing how to write the words, and this is obviously a huge advantage when you need to learn kanji characters.
+Just like any other language native speaker, Japanese kids already know how to speak Japanese before knowing how to write the words, and this is a huge advantage when you need to learn kanji characters.

 As Japanese kids already know how to speak, they are just rote memorizing kanji all the time through their school years.
 All they need to learn in school is how to write and read each kanji because they already have the meaning.

 There are about 2,000 kanji to learn from elementary school to high school which means that the Japanese have 12 years to learn them.
 When you put things that way, it is easier to understand how kanji is learned in Japan.
-You could actually learn lots of kanji in 12 years.
+You could learn lots of kanji in 12 years.

 Let’s make a simple math.
 If you assume that 1 year has always 365 days, then 12 years would be 4380 days.
 And if you assume that you want to learn 2,000 kanji in 4380 days, that will make less than half a kanji per day!
 Even if you aim for 1 kanji per day, that doesn’t seem impossible when you have this much time available for learning, right?